BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Sharpshooter
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Blade Mistress** `ACTIVE` - If Outnumbered in Combat, then before making her Duel roll, Tauriel gains +1 Attack for each model she is Engaged in Combat with, after the first.
+- **Blade Mistress** `ACTIVE`

+If Outnumbered in Combat, then before making her Duel roll, Tauriel gains +1 Attack for each model she is Engaged in Combat with, after the first.
 This bonus lasts until the end of the Combat.

-- **Vengeful Fury** `PASSIVE` - If Kili is in your army and killed, Tauriel gains Strength 5 and is reduced to Defence 4 for the remainder of the battle.
+- **Vengeful Fury** `PASSIVE`

+If Kili is in your army and killed, Tauriel gains Strength 5 and is reduced to Defence 4 for the remainder of the battle.
 Additionally, if Kili is killed, Tauriel must always Charge an enemy model when she Activates if possible.

 </div>